 It is not uncommon for commercial contracts to provide a right to terminate the contract when there is a specific ‘insolvency event’, such as voluntary administration.
 These clauses are known as ipso facto clauses.

-The reforms to the Corporations Act, which apply to contracts entered into on 1 July 2018 or after, have amended this.
+The reforms to the Corporations Act, which apply to contracts entered into on 1 July 2018 or after, have limited parties’ rights to included these clauses in their contracts.
 Now, a party cannot terminate a contract with a company or use a ‘self-executing’ clause (a clause that takes effect without the need for a party to enforce it), merely because the company:

 - appoints an administrator,